pconrad/allolib_tools/README.md

 # allolib_tools

-This repository holds a number of miscelaneous tools for allolib.
+This repository holds a number of miscellaneous tools for allolib.

 The simplest way to use these tools is to clone this repo within the allolib_playground repo.
-Then you can use the run.sh script to run the examples provided with each tool.
+Then you can use the run.sh script to build the examples provided with each tool.

-## Controbuting
+## Contributing

 Please submit pull requests with your ideas.